 This full-day tour offers a unique chance to take in Japan’s rich cultural heritage.
 Participants will experience a private meeting with the head monk, explore the temple and castle, and enjoy round-trip transportation, an English-speaking guide, and lunch.
 With a maximum of 20 travelers, this intimate tour provides a memorable adventure into Buddhist philosophy and architectural wonders.

-More Guided Tours in Kanazawa
+More Spa & Hot Springs in Kanazawa

 More Tours in Kanazawa